hamk-uas/DifferentialConv2d/README.md

 ## Acknowledgement

-The original work (not this fork) was supported by the EPSRC grant, Blueprinting for AI for Science at Exascale (BASE-II, EP/X019918/1), which is Phase II of the Benchmarking for AI for Science at Exascale (BASE) grant.
+The work for the original repo was supported by the EPSRC grant, Blueprinting for AI for Science at Exascale (BASE-II, EP/X019918/1), which is Phase II of the Benchmarking for AI for Science at Exascale (BASE) grant.